enzk0/obsidian-notes/OJT_Practicum/April/September 1, 2025.md

             - docker compose -f .devcontainer/docker-compose.yml up -d
         3. [x] And enter the interactive shell for the development container with the following command:
             - docker exec -e "TERM=xterm-256color" -w /workspace/development -it devcontainer-frappe-1 bash
+            - *docker exec should bring new to a new interactive shell hehe*

  **Use VSCode Remote Containers extension (Optional)**
         1. Install [Dev Container](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) in your VS Code